boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 + Open any executable PE file

 ## From TEB to PEB
-The address of the Thread Environment Block (TEB) can be discovered from anywhere in memory by referencing the GS register for 64 bit, and the FS register for 32 bit.
+The address of the Thread Environment Block (TEB) can be discovered from anywhere in memory by referencing the `GS` register for 64 bit, and the `FS` register for 32 bit.
 The TEB includes within it the address of the Process Environment Block (PEB).
-Therefor once we get the TEB using the GS/FS register, we can find the PEB.
-This walkthrough is for a x64 BOF, so we will be using the GS register.
+Therefor once we get the TEB using the `GS`/`FS` register, we can find the PEB.
+This walkthrough is for a x64 BOF, so we will be using the `GS` register.

 ### Viewing the TEB in WinDBG
 To see the TEB for our current thread in WinDBG, just use the `!teb` command.
 This displays the TEB for us nicely.